Skip to content

 Upgrade

-Update the version in .env (KUBE_PROMETHEUS_VERSION) and re-run make deploy-monitoring.
+Update the chart version in charts/platform-monitoring/Chart.yaml and let ArgoCD sync.

 References